haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/tutorials.md

 # Haddock3 tutorial

-Haddock3 is not only a tool, but also a set of training materials, allowing to new user to understand the main aspects and functionalities available in haddock3.
+Haddock3 is not only a tool, but also a set of training materials, allowing new user to understand the main aspects and functionalities available in haddock3.

-The list of tutorial is available from our [BonvinLab website -> education -> haddock3 -> tutorials](https://www.bonvinlab.org/education/HADDOCK3/)
+The list of tutorials is available from our [BonvinLab website -> education -> haddock3 -> tutorials](https://www.bonvinlab.org/education/HADDOCK3/)

 Please note that we are constantly adding new tutorials, and therefore new ones may appear from time to time.